gundermanc/tools/README.md

 - findp [path]: Searches subdirectory for paths containing [path].
 - findif [text]: Searches subdirectory for files containing [text].

+### MSBuild
+Defines some aliases for MSBuild as well as a clickable GUI error list that makes navigating MSBuild spew more pleasant.
+- msbbuild: Build with typical settings
+- msbebuild: Build with typical settings and pipe the output into a GUI error list.
+- msbclean: Clean project
+- msbrestore: Perform Nuget restore.

 ### Process Snapshot
 Defines some convenient scripts and aliases for killing groups of processes to help get you unblocked if a build executable is locking a file.